lpirl/meerkatmon/README.md

 ## Flexibility

-MeerkatMon offers strategies in the submodule `strategies` (just one at the moment...) to check the availability of services.
+MeerkatMon offers strategies in the submodule `strategies` to check the availability of services.
 Administrators/Developers can easily provide new strategies by implementing a small interface on a class in this module.